 I first tried Thai Pineapple Fried Rice on a trip to Malaysia and I was hooked.
-It’s a popular dish in Malaysia, which is directly beside Thailand, and has variations across South East Asia.
-I especially love adding Sweet Chili Sauce to spice up the dish.
+It's a popular dish in Malaysia, which is directly beside Thailand, and has variations across South East Asia.
+I call this Malaysian Pineapple Fried Rice, but it's also Thai Pineapple Fried Rice, and Singapore has it's own versions too!
+I especially love adding homemade Sweet Chili Sauce to spice up the dish.

 Everyone loves eating Fried Rice, it's a great way to use up leftover rice.
 I never seem to judge how much rice to cook, and always have too much rice leftover.
 This recipe is perfect for me, allowing me to use up leftover rice.

-It’s always fun to serve the Malaysian or Thai Pineapple Fried Rice in a hollowed pineapple boat, used a bowl.
+It's always fun to serve the Malaysian or Thai Pineapple Fried Rice in a hollowed pineapple boat.
 Adds and easy wow factor, plus the necessary pineapple your meal.
+An authentic South East Asian rice recipe that everyone will love!
 Bon Appetit! Приятного аппетита!

 - 2 tablespoons oil or butter